-Formation of International Business Company (IBC) in Marshall Islands
+Formation of an International Business Company (IBC) in the Marshall Islands

-Marshall Islands Non-Resident company is low-cost tax-efficient solution for international trade or for holding and investment purposes.
-Minimum capital or submission of annual statements and tax returns are not required.
+A Marshall Islands non-resident company (also known as an international business company (IBC)) is a low-cost tax-efficient solution for international trade, or for holding and investment purposes.
+There is no minimum capital, while submission of annual statements and tax returns are not required.

 FACTS & INFO

-The Marshall Islands Associations Law, adopted in 1990, is modeled on the corporate laws of the states of Delaware and New York and was modified to include all the necessary characteristics of an offshore jurisdiction, such as bearer shares, facsimile filings, and execution of documents without notary affidavits.
-With a unique flexibility, each corporation may be organized in the U.S. style with a President, Secretary and Treasurer, or in the U.K. style with a Managing Director and Corporate Secretary.
-The Marshall Islands Association Law was recently republished in a new publication, which includes the Business Corporations Act, Partnership and Limited Partnership Act, Unincorporated Associations, and the Limited Liability Company Act.
+The Marshall Islands Associations Law, adopted in 1990, is modelled on the corporate laws of the states of Delaware and New York in the US, and was modified to include all the necessary characteristics of an offshore jurisdiction, such as bearer shares, facsimile filings, and execution of documents without notary affidavits.
+Uniquely flexible, a corporation may be organised in the US style with a president, secretary and treasurer, or in the UK style with a managing director and corporate secretary.
+The Marshall Islands Association Law was recently republished to include the Business Corporations Act, Partnership and Limited Partnership Act, Unincorporated Associations, and the Limited Liability Company Act.

-The most popular company form used by international investors in the Marshall Islands is a Non-Resident Corporation.
-Non-Resident Corporations have certain restrictions: they cannot trade within the Marshall Islands, cannot undertake the business of banking, trust services, insurance, assurance or reinsurance and gaming.
-A Company incorporated in the Marshall Islands has the same powers as a natural person.
+The most popular company form used by international investors in the Marshall Islands is a non-resident corporation - also known as an international business company (IBC).
+Non-resident corporations have certain restrictions: they cannot trade within the Marshall Islands, and cannot undertake the business of banking, trust services, insurance, assurance/reinsurance, or gaming.
+A company incorporated in the Marshall Islands has the same powers as a natural person.

-The Republic of the Marshall Islands has an exclusive franchise with one private company, which administers corporate and maritime registries specializing in the needs of the shipping and financial services industries across a broad commercial and economic spectrum.
+The Marshall Islands does not have a registrar of companies; rather, it has an exclusive franchise agreement with one private company (the Trust Company of the Marshall Islands (TCMI)), which administers corporate and maritime registries specialising in the needs of the shipping and financial services industries across a broad commercial and economic spectrum.

 ARTICLES OF INCORPORATION

-After receipt of name approval, companies can be incorporated using standard Articles of Incorporation.
-With standard Articles, the request to incorporate should contain the following information: corporate name, number of authorized shares, whether shares have par or no par value (if par value, amount per share), whether the shares are to be in bearer and/or registered form.
+After receipt of name approval, companies can be incorporated using standard articles of incorporation.
+With standard articles, the request to incorporate should contain the following information: corporate name, number of authorised shares, whether shares have par or no par value (if par value, amount per share), and whether the shares are to be in bearer and/or registered form.

 A minimum of one shareholder is required which may be an individual or a corporate body.
-The details of company beneficial owners and shareholders are not part of the public records.
+The details of company beneficial owners and shareholders are not part of the public record.

 There is no specific minimum capital requirement.
-The standard authorized share capital is 500 shares without par value or a capital with a stated par value up to US$ 50,000.
-The authorized share capital may be expressed in any currency.
-The minimum issued share capital is either one share of no par value or one share of par value.
-Marshall Islands’ corporations may have registered shares, preference shares, redeemable shares, shares with or without par value and shares with or without voting rights.
+The standard authorised share capital is 500 shares without par value or a capital with a stated par value up to US$50,000.
+The authorised share capital may be expressed in any currency.
+The minimum issued share capital is either one share of no par value, or one share of par value.
+Marshall Islands corporations may have registered shares, preference shares, redeemable shares, shares with or without par value, and shares with or without voting rights.

-A Marshall Island Corporation requires a minimum of one director, who can be a physical person or a corporate body.
+A Marshall Islands corporation requires a minimum of one director, who can be a physical person or a corporate body.
 Details of company directors do not appear on the public file.
 There is no requirement to have resident directors.

 REGISTERED OFFICE, RESIDENT AGENT AND COMPANY SECRETARY

-Every company, registered in the Marshall Islands is required to have a registered office and address, which should be notified to the Registrar.
-A Registered Agent is required to ensure that the corporation has an assigned representative at a known address to receive all service of process (legal notices) on its behalf.
+Every company registered in the Marshall Islands is required to have a registered office and address, which should be notified to the TCMI.
+A registered agent is required to ensure that the corporation has an assigned representative at a known address to receive all service of process (legal notices) on its behalf.
 A Marshall Islands corporation must appoint a company secretary who may be a natural person or a corporate body.
 The company secretary can be of any nationality and need not be resident in the Marshall Islands.

-The directors and the shareholders meetings need not be held in Marshall Islands; also there is a requirement for an Annual General Meeting.
+The directors and the shareholders meetings need not be held in Marshall Islands; also there is a requirement for an AGM.
 All meetings may be held outside Marshall Islands, by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.

-A Marshall Islands Corporation can be formed within one (1) business day.
-Corporate documents can be legalized via Apostille also within one (1) business day.
+A Marshall Islands corporation can be formed within one business day.
+Corporate documents can be legalised via apostille within one business day.

 RECURRING MAINTENANCE FEES AS FROM 2ND YEAR